natly0909/test_new/README.md

-# WordPress Ansible

-This repository contains a playbook for provisioning modern hosting environments geared towards WordPress.
-It's based on [How to Install WordPress on Ubuntu 20.04](https://deliciousbrains.com/hosting-wordpress-setup-secure-virtual-server/).
  The following is handled out of the box:

 * User setup
 * SSH hardening